Jeffy892/project-2/MindyTwitterAnalysis/readme.md

 - **How is #BTS distributed globally?
 (Mindy Jen)**

+  * Q1: What countries would you suggest BTS to hold a series of global concert tours in 2022?

+  * Q2: What languages would you recommend BTS to speak in their global concert tours?

 ## Resposibilities

 -  Learn/Understand Twitter API
--  Learn/Understand Spark/Scala (and other useful technologies and frameworks related to our project)
+-  Learn/Understand Spark/Scala, along with other useful technologies and frameworks related to our project
 -  Create queries related to our questions
 -  Execute queries and analyze
 -  Create Google slides for the presentation